anodyne/docs/introduction.md

-# Meet Nova

-An open-source content management system designed for managing and playing online text-based role-playing games.

 ---
+title: Meet Nova
+pageTitle: Nova 3.0 - Painless RPG Management
+description: An open-source content management system designed for managing and playing online text-based role-playing games.
+layout: docs
+---

+{% $markdoc.frontmatter.description %} {% .lead %}

 Nova is a custom content management system that was designed from the ground up to help you manage and play online text-based role-playing games.
 It comes with all of the tools you need to manage your game and the flexibility to add to it as you need.